 * N.Korea missile tests, Qatar crisis pose security threats (Updates throughout, changes dateline, previous SINGAPORE)

-LONDON, July 5 (Reuters) - Oil prices fell more than 2 percent on Wednesday, ending their longest bull-run in more than five years, as climbing OPEC exports and a stronger dollar turned sentiment more bearish.
+LONDON, July 5 (Reuters) - Oil prices fell more than one percent on Wednesday, ending their longest bull-run in over five years, as climbing OPEC exports and a stronger dollar turned sentiment more bearish.